-The Bighorn Trail Run in Wyoming is an epic endurance race that is as technical as beautiful.
+The Bighorn Trail Run in Wyoming is an epic endurance race as technical as beautiful.
 It is a Rocky Mountain Slam event and a qualifier for the UTMB World Series.
-The Bighorn Mountain Trail 100 crosses through the Little Bighorn and Tongue River Areas of the Bighorn National Forest, racers have 34 hours to navigate this remote, technical out-and-back course (average 2.94 mph).
-There are over 20,500 feet of ascent and 20,750 feet of descent testing the most seasoned ultra-runners with 76 miles of technical single-track trails, 16 miles of rugged jeep roads, and 8 miles of gravel.
-This out and back course is one that is mentally and physically demanding with approximately 20,500+ feet of elevation gain and descents.
-In addition to the 100 mile race, the event includes 52, 32 and 18 mile options.
-With fabulously marked courses, well-stocked aid stations, first aid, and fun atmosphere – this destination event is one to hugely consider if up for a challenge in the “extreme” category.
+The Bighorn Mountain Trail 100 crosses through the Little Bighorn and Tongue River areas of the Bighorn National Forest.
+Participants have 34 hours to navigate this remote, technical out-and-back course (average 2.94 mph).
+There are over 20,500 feet of ascent and 20,750 feet of descent testing the most seasoned ultra-runners with 76 miles of technical single-track trail, 16 miles of rugged 2-track jeep trail road, and 8 miles of gravel road.
+The Bighorn 100 is one of the classics, demanding you to reach deep down to your core of mental and physical fortitude.
+In addition to the 100-mile race, the event includes 52, 32, and 18-mile options.
+With fabulously marked courses, well-stocked aid stations, first aid, and a fun atmosphere – this destination event is one to hugely consider if up for a challenge in the “extreme” category.
 Strambecco rates Bighorn Trail Run as one of the best trail running events in the Rockies.

-Each course is slightly different in starting points and directions but they all cross the same finish line at Scott Park where a celebration awaits.
-Runners enjoy showers, picnic with local burgers and beer, live music, and awards ceremony.
+Each course is slightly different in starting points and directions, but they all cross the same finish line at Scott Park, where a celebration awaits.
+Runners enjoy showers, picnics with local burgers and beer, live music, and an awards ceremony.

-Bighorn 100 Mile course has a total of 18 aid stations with a variety of support, 9 stations on outbound course with same 9 on return course.
-Given the terrain, there is a mix of what is provided but many are fully supplied for runners to rest and fuel up.
-The aid station at Sally’s Footbridge incudes outhouse and medical check.
-Jaws Trailhead is the turn around point at mile 48.
-The volunteers are prepared for extreme temperatures, brutal heat in the canyon during the days and potential freezing temperatures at night.
+The Bighorn 100 Mile course has 18 aid stations with various support, nine stations on the outbound course and nine on the return course.
+Given the terrain, there is a mix of what is provided, but many are fully supplied for runners to rest and fuel up.
+The aid station at Sally’s Footbridge includes an outhouse and medical checks.
+Jaws Trailhead is the turnaround point at mile 48.
+The volunteers are prepared for extreme temperatures, brutal heat in the canyon during the days, and potentially freezing temperatures at night.

 Bighorn 32 Mile course begins just above the Dry Fork aid station.
-At Cow Camp aid station the 32 Mile participants join the 52 milers for the rest of the race.
-There are 6 aid stations in total for this course.
+At Cow Camp aid station, the 32 Mile participants join the 52 milers for the rest of the race.
+There are six aid stations in total for this course.

-Bighorn 18 Mile race is the shortest option but still very challenging.
+The Bighorn 18 Mile race is the shortest option but still very challenging.
 The course begins at the Dry Fork aid station and immediately starts with a climb up the Freeze Out road.
-There are 4 aid stations to support runners along the way.
+There are four aid stations to support runners along the way.